 }

-Thanks to its generic design, the TaskResult class can hold any type of result data, making it incredibly versatile.
-It can be used across different projects and scenarios, wherever task execution results need to be captured and processed.
+Thanks to generic design, can hold any result data type, making it versatile across projects and scenarios for capturing task execution results.

 Error Handling

-The TaskResult class can also be extended to include telemetry data, such as execution duration, which is crucial for performance monitoring and optimization efforts in complex systems.
+Can be extended to include telemetry data like execution duration, crucial for performance monitoring and optimization in complex systems.

 Randomized Error Injection